Wild Bills Beef Jerky Recipe

 Slicing the beef for Wild Bills jerky

-Step 2: Marinade
+Step 2: Prepare Your Marinade

-My marinade consists of Worcestershire, soy sauce, onion powder, minced garlic, and a mix of fresh pepper.
 If you like hot flavors, you can crack extra black or red pepper on top of the strips when you lay them out to cook.

 Ingredients for Wild Bills Beef Jerky